MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

   - To learn how to add a database to an environment, go to [Add a Microsoft Dataverse database](/power-platform/admin/create-database).

-- (If you want to set up dataflows for process mining) An Environment Maker security role.

-     - If you're assigned an Environment Admin or System Admin role, go to [What are dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) to learn more.
+- Adequate roles are assigned for users that want to use process advisor.
+Typically an Environment Maker security role is recommended.
+Go to [Security and privacy](process-advisor-security.md) to learn more.

+Additional considerations for specific capabilities:

-- For additional process mining capabilities, download the[minit desktop application](minit/how-to-start-with-minit-desktop-application.md).
+- For process mining, download the [minit desktop application](minit/how-to-start-with-minit-desktop-application.md).

 - To customize your report, you need to [set up your Power BI workspace](process-mining-pbi-workspace.md) and [register the process advisor service principal in Azure AD](process-mining-pbi-workspace.md#install-azure-tools).

-- Power Automate for desktop for task mining.
-You can download it from process advisor.
-  - To learn more, go to [Introduction to desktop flows](desktop-flows/introduction.md).
+- For task mining, download [Power Automate for desktop](desktop-flows/install.md).